PEP 778 - Supporting Symlinks in Wheels¶

 End users should experience symlink benefits transparently.
 Installers should provide clear error messages if symlinks

-should describe symlink use cases and caveats.
+are unsupported.
+Documentation on packaging.python.org should describe symlink use cases and caveats.

 Reference Implementation¶